What is Zoom?

 Make sure that you join your meeting as the host.
 If you join your meeting with the same link sent to students, you may join as a participant without access to the host controls.
 Be sure to sign into your Zoom account before launching meeting to ensure you enter as the host.

 Consider limiting your students access to sharing their screen initially to prevent interruptions as they join.
 You can do this by changing the Sharing options in the Settings page once you log in to your account.
-The following screenshot shows the settings to ensuring your students can't share their screens.
+The following screenshot shows the settings to ensure your students can't share their screens.

 NOTE: You can reenable their ability to share their screens during a meeting.
 The following screenshot shows where to find it in the Zoom client during a meeting.